alexpanasUCLA/Udacity_blockchain_project2/blockchain/README.md

 ```
 {
 	"address":<public address>,
-	"signature":<signiture of message with private key>,
+	"signature":<signiture of message with private key>
-	"message":<message sent after request for validation>
 }